SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 - Why it is useful and why you should know it
 - How to set up the necessary infrastructure
 - How to use CPUs for your pipelines and GPUs for your model training
-- How to set up a Flask-Server and deploy your model
+- How to set up a flask-server and deploy your model
-- How to create a CI / CD pipeline with Github Actions to completely automate the process
+- How to create a CI / CD pipeline with GitHub Actions to completely automate the process

-The whole project is open source, and you can find it here: [https://github.com/SaschaMet/E2E_ML_Scaleway](https://github.com/SaschaMet/E2E_ML_Scaleway)
+The whole project is open source, you can find it here: [https://github.com/SaschaMet/E2E_ML_Scaleway](https://github.com/SaschaMet/E2E_ML_Scaleway)

 <br>
 <br>

 ## Prerequisites

 We will use Scaleway as our cloud service provider.
-Not only is Scaleway easy to set up, but it is also very cheap.
-CPU instances start at 0.0025 € / hour, and a GPU instance only costs 1 € / hour when writing this post.
+Not only is Scaleway easy to set up, it is also very cheap.
+CPU instances start at 0.0025 € / hour, and a GPU instance only costs 1 € / hour.
 But even if you do not want to use Scaleway, you can learn from this guide and apply it to every other vendor like AWS, GCP, or Linode.

 To follow this guide, you have to have a Scaleway account and your Scaleway CLI ready.
 Here are some links which show you how to do it: